raphaelflash/fluid-calendar/docs/autoscheduling.md

 # Auto-Scheduling Implementation Plan

 ## Overview
-This document outlines the implementation plan for adding auto-scheduling capabilities to Fluid Calendar.
+This document outlines the implementation plan for adding auto-scheduling capabilities to FluidCalendar.
 The feature will intelligently schedule tasks based on calendar availability, task properties, and user preferences while maintaining flexibility and ease of use.

 ## Time Slot Management Details